 Coat & Colors

-The Doberman has a short double coat.
+The Doberman has a short single coat.
 His hair is thick and hard, but it is smooth and silky to the touch.
-The undercoat is sometimes colored gray, but usually, it is black.
+Some Dobies have a thin gray undercoat around the neck, but this is rare.
 He is a moderate shedder all year round, but thankfully his grooming routine is relatively simple.
 When it comes to colors, only four are permissible for show.
 These are black and rust, blue and rust, fawn and rust, red and rust.
 In the world of dog coats, the color blue is similar to steel gray rather than blue.
 Black and rust is the most common Doberman color.

 Dobermans need at least 60 minutes of intense exercise every day.
 But he could happily spend hours hiking and adventuring if you are a very active family.
 His exercise needs to be enthusiastic and not just an hour’s stroll around the block.
 It needs to be an hour off-leash exploring the forest.
 Or an hour of playing fetch in the park.
 Or constant playtime in the doggy park etc.